Pregnancy is one of the most exciting times in a woman’s life.

 - Whole grains

-It’s important to drink enough fluids during pregnancy, especially during the warm summer months, to stay hydrated, prevent early contractions, and maintain amniotic fluid and the 60 percent increase in blood volume needed for a growing baby.
+It’s essential to drink enough fluids during pregnancy, especially during the warm summer months, stay hydrated, prevent early contractions, and maintain amniotic fluid and the 60 percent increase in blood volume needed for a growing baby.

-A good estimate is to drink 1-1.5 ml per calories consumed; Because pregnancy requires an additional 300 calories in the last two trimesters, this would equal an additional 300 ml of water per day for reference.
+A reasonable estimate is to drink 1-1.5 ml per calorie consumed; pregnancy requires an additional 300 calories in the last two trimesters, which would equal an additional 300 ml of water per day for reference.

 Fortunately, whole plant foods like green leafy vegetables, cantaloupe, grapefruit, cucumber, bell peppers, strawberries, and tomatoes are also full of water.
-An alarm can be used as a reminder for drinking water if necessary.
+An alarm can be used as a reminder to drink water if necessary.

-Properly planned and well thought out vegetarian diets offer many health benefits for both mother and baby, both during and after pregnancy.
+Properly planned and well-thought-out vegetarian diets offer many health benefits for both mother and baby during and after pregnancy.

-A balanced diet based on whole plant foods provides a wide variety of vitamins, minerals, and antioxidants that are great for mother and baby.
+A balanced diet based on whole plant foods provides many vitamins, minerals, and antioxidants great for mother and baby.

-Informal pregnancy outcome data from 2,028 pregnancies collected in the same vegan community from 1970-2000 showed a lower-than-average cesarean rate (1.4 percent).
+Informal pregnancy outcome data from 2,028 pregnancies collected in the same vegan community from 1970-to 2000 showed a lower-than-average cesarean rate (1.4 percent).

-Regarding postpartum depression (1 percent), neonatal mortality (0.4 percent) and preeclampsia (0.4 percent) without complications greater than the average.
+Regarding postpartum depression (1 percent), neonatal mortality (0.4 percent) and preeclampsia (0.4 percent) without complications are more significant than the average.

-Finding vegan groups that are specifically designed for vegan pregnancies and families, such as Raise Vegan and Vegan Pregnancy and Parenting are always good ideas, starting with recipes and support.
+Finding vegan groups designed explicitly for vegan pregnancies and families, such as Raise Vegan and Vegan Pregnancy and Parenting, are always good ideas, starting with recipes and support.